Skip to content

 -H "Authorization: Basic $BASIC_AUTH" \

-You can also retrieve a specific trace by its trace ID:
+Fetch a trace by ID:

 curl \